-There was no significant difference between employed and unemployed patients in terms of fatigue levels.
-Most studies have mentioned no significant relationship between employment status and fatigue (26, 27).
+There was no significant difference between employed and unemployed patients in terms levels.
+Most fatigue studies have of mentioned no significant relationship between employment status and fatigue (26, 27).
 In this regard, Hadian states that due to the disease and treatment-related fatigue, these patients gradually develop depression and finally lose their job.
 After losing their job, most of them become poor and this will lead to depression and fatigue in these patients.